julep-ai/julep/README.md

   query: string # The search query for searching with Brave

 output:
-  result: string # The result of the Brave Search
+  result: list[dict] # A list of search results, each containing: title, link, snippet
 ```

 </td>